Grenoble Alpes University: Modern period (1800–1968)

 In 1805–1808, Napoleon reestablished faculties of law, letters, and science.
 The Bourbon Restoration had temporarily suppressed the Faculty of Letters and the Faculty of Law, but by the 1850s the university's activity had begun rapidly developing again.

 The development of the sciences at the university was spearheaded by the transformation of Grenoble from a regional center to a major supplier of industrial motors and electrical equipment in 1880s.
 The faculties were formally inaugurated as the University of Grenoble in 1879 in the newly constructed Place de Verdun.
 There were around 3000 students in 1930.
 Significant enrollment growth in the 1960s created pressures on the academic infrastructure of the university; the Suzanne Dobelmann library helped expand facilities, especially those relating to science and medicine.

 Recent history (1968–present)

-Following riots among university students in May 1968, a reform of French education occurred.
-The Orientation Act (Loi d’Orientation de l’Enseignement Superieur) of 1968 divided the old faculties into smaller subject departments, decreased the power of the Ministry of National Education, and created smaller universities, with strengthened administrations.

-Thus, sharing the fate of all French universities in 1970s, the University of Grenoble was split into four institutions.
-Each university had different areas of concentration of study and the faculties were divided as follows: